nicsuzor/wikijuris/cyberlaw/dns.markdown

 ## Australian Consumer Law contraventions and Passing Off

-In several decisions, the use of domain names has been held to contravene ss 52 (misleading and deceptive conduct) and/or 53 (misrepresentations of the //Trade Practices Act 1974// (Cth) ("TPA")  - now ss 18 and 29 of the Australian Consumer Law (//Competition and Consumer Act 2010// (Cth) Schedule 2) respectively).
+In several decisions, the use of domain names has been held to contravene ss 52 (misleading and deceptive conduct) and/or 53 (misrepresentations of the _Trade Practices Act 1974_ (Cth) ("TPA")  - now ss 18 and 29 of the Australian Consumer Law (_Competition and Consumer Act 2010_ (Cth) Schedule 2) respectively).
 In these cases, courts have made orders requiring all necessary steps to be taken to transfer, cancel or de-register the disputed domain name.

-* //Macquarie Bank Ltd v Seagle// [2008] FCA 1417 – registrant breached TPA s 52 in registering domain names related to Macquarie Bank  in .com, .net and .us domains
+* _Macquarie Bank Ltd v Seagle_ [2008] FCA 1417 – registrant breached TPA s 52 in registering domain names related to Macquarie Bank  in .com, .net and .us domains

-* //The Architects (Australia) Pty Ltd v Witty Consultants// [2002] QSC 139 – Witty registered the website 'architectsaustralia.com.au' and extensively advertised it.
+* _The Architects (Australia) Pty Ltd v Witty Consultants_ [2002] QSC 139 – Witty registered the website 'architectsaustralia.com.au' and extensively advertised it.
 AA succeeded in action for misleading and deceptive conduct.

-* //CSR Ltd v Resource Capital Australia Pty Ltd// [2003] FCA 279 – RCA (cybersquatter) registered 'csrsugar.com' and 'csrsugar.com.au', amounting to misleading and decptive conduct
+* _CSR Ltd v Resource Capital Australia Pty Ltd_ [2003] FCA 279 – RCA (cybersquatter) registered 'csrsugar.com' and 'csrsugar.com.au', amounting to misleading and decptive conduct

-* //Kailash Center for Personal Development Inc v Yoga Magik Pty Ltd// [2003] FCA 536 - the use of “mumford” in yoga web site metatags.
+* _Kailash Center for Personal Development Inc v Yoga Magik Pty Ltd_ [2003] FCA 536 - the use of “mumford” in yoga web site metatags.

-* //Mark Foys Pty Ltd v TVSN (Pacific) Ltd// [2000] FCA 1626 - Markfoys.com.au
+* _Mark Foys Pty Ltd v TVSN (Pacific) Ltd_ [2000] FCA 1626 - Markfoys.com.au

-* //Sydney Markets Limited v Sydney Flower Market Pty Ltd// [2002] FCA 124 - sydneyflowermarket.com.au (respondent), sydneyflowermarket.com, sydneyflowermarket.net and sydneyflowermarket.net.au (applicant)
+* _Sydney Markets Limited v Sydney Flower Market Pty Ltd_ [2002] FCA 124 - sydneyflowermarket.com.au (respondent), sydneyflowermarket.com, sydneyflowermarket.net and sydneyflowermarket.net.au (applicant)

 Prior to 1999, there was no specific dispute resolution mechanism for disputes involving TLDs (2002 for .au 2LDs).
 Instead, dispute resolution required court action for infringement of a registered trade mark, contravention of the TPA or passing off.